AT&T Information Systems: Logo

 The AT&T Globe logo, originally designed by Saul Bass and sometimes informally called the "Death Star" for its visual similarity to the weapon of that name in the Star Wars movie franchise, originated for use with American Bell.
 When Judge Greene banned AT&T from using any Bell marks whatsoever after the breakup, except for usage of the Bell Labs name, AT&T switched over to the Globe logo.

 Post-breakup

 Since AT&T was required to divest the Bell logo and trademark to the Baby Bells, American Bell was renamed AT&T Information Systems on January 1, 1984.
 The business unit, American Bell Advanced Information Systems, was absorbed into AT&T Network Systems, while American Bell Consumer Products, renamed AT&T Consumer Products, became a unit of AT&T Technologies.

 AT&T Information Systems held its status as separate from any other AT&T company until 1986, following several FCC decisions which loosened restrictions set before the breakup.
 It was completely absorbed into American Telephone and Telegraph Company in 1989.

+Products

+AT&T PC 6300

+On December 22, 1983, AT&T announced an agreement to acquire a twenty-five percent interest in Italian computer manufacturer, Olivetti.
+As part of the agreement, the two companies agreed to share manufacturing resources.
+This allowed AT&T to utilize Olivetti to manufacture its AT&T PC 6300 line of desktop PCs as a re-badged M24 beginning in June 1984.

+Although considered AT&T's entry-level product, the PC 6300 featured a 16-bit Intel 8086 processor at nearly twice the clock speed of the IBM Personal Computer, the PC 6300 was intended to compete directly with the IBM Personal Computer AT, and was sold with MS-DOS.
+It was later marketed for use with Microsoft's Xenix operating system.